Dynamics and observational signatures of core-collapse supernovae with central engines: hydrodynamics simulations with

-When mapping the composition from our tracer elements to nuclides for post-processing, we assume that the progenitor was a stripped star, with an outer envelope composed of helium contaminated with a solar metallicity.
+When mapping the composition from our tracer elements to nuclides for post-processing, we assume that the progenitor was a stripped star, with an outer envelope composed of $\helium$ contaminated with a solar metallicity. \markchange{The composition of the wind (mass fraction $X_{\rm wind}$) is not known and depends on the nature of the engine, and we assume it is composed of the lightest element in our radiative transfer models ($\helium$).
+We discuss some consequences of this assumption in Section \ref{sec:narrow_lines}}.
 We convert the tracer element comprising the original intermediate shell (mass fraction $X_{\rm ims}$) to a blend of $\oxygen$ and $^{24}\mathrm{Mg}$, with a $90$ per cent to $10$ per cent split in favour of $\oxygen$, and we convert the element originally corresponding to the inner ejecta ($X_{\rm core}$) to a blend of $\nickel$ ($20$ per cent), $^{28}\mathrm{Si}$ ($79.2$ per cent), and $^{40}\mathrm{Ca}$ ($0.8$ per cent).
 The resultant $\nickel$ mass is $0.1\unit{M_\odot}$.